 A serogroup B meningococcal vaccine (Bexsero® or Trumenba®) may be given to teens ages 16 to 23 years and two or three doses are indicated, depending on the brand.
-The recommendation for this particular meningococcal vaccine is strongest for individuals at increased risk of meningococcal disease such as those with certain medical conditions or travel to areas with high numbers of cases.
+The recommendation for this specific meningococcal vaccine is strongest for individuals at increased risk of meningococcal disease such as those with certain medical conditions or travel to areas with high numbers of cases.

-For more information, call the Guilford County Department of Health and Human Services, Division of Public Health at (336) 641-7777 or visit our website at www.guilfordcountync.gov
+For more information, call the Guilford County Department of Health and Human Services, Division of Public Health at 336-641-7777 or visit our website.